Data produced by UCL researchers and UCL students:

 - And here is a list of events where a certain public key has produced signatures with at least 2 distinct bad randoms (preliminary version does not include multisig events).

-- And here are some visualizations: since ever, the May 2014 outbreak and the most recent 4 months.
+- And here are some visualizations: since ever, the May 2014 outbreak and the early 2015.

 - And here is the same data visualized as a graph (March 2015).